holidayextras/holidayextras.github.com/_posts/2016-10-21-remote-productivity.md

 Working in a shared office, we come to accept a lot of things.
 Toilets aren't always going to be free when you want them, the kitchen isn't always going to be empty when you need a drink and the office isn't always going to be quiet when you need to get your head down.
 We tend to work around them, which means waiting for the toilet or kitchen to free up or chucking headphones on to drown out background noise.
 This is not the case when working remotely.

 When working remotely, it doesn't matter where you work.
 Be it in the home office, on the sofa or in a cafe.
-You get to chose how and where you work best.
+You get to choose how and where you work best.
 No more compromises on when you can concentrate with no distractions.
 No more waiting around, not being able to focus as you are desperate to use the toilet.
 No more getting caught up in the coffee rush after a morning meeting.

 What this means is, when you need to focus on work you can.
 When you can focus on work, you are more productive.
 Since I've been working remotely, I've surprised myself at how quickly I can get things done.
 Best of all, it has been easier for me to do the work, therefore I've felt more relaxed doing it.